COVID-19 Isolation/Quarantine Self-Assessment

 What does this mean?

 Even if you do not have a known high-risk exposure, the presence of COVID-19 symptoms suggests you may have COVID-19.
 Vaccination status does not change this.
-The safest thing to do is to isolate for 10 days and acquire a COVID test (PCR preferable) to confirm.
+The safest thing to do is to isolate for 5 days and acquire a COVID test (PCR preferable) to confirm.
+You should wear a mask around others for an additional 5 days after your isolation.
+If you are unable to mask around others, a 10-day isolation is recommended.
 There may be an alternative diagnosis which explains your symptoms.
 Because of the many different scenarios for presumed COVID patients, a doctor visit can help decide the best course of action.

 What should I do?

-You should isolate for 10 days from the day you started symptoms.
+You should isolate for 5 days from the day you started symptoms, then wear a mask for an additional 5 days around others.
+If you are unable to mask around others, you should isolate for 10 days.
 We recommend taking a COVID-19 test.
 If it is positive, click here.
-If you test negative during your symptoms, continue to isolate for the full 10 days from the start of your symptoms as it may be a false negative.
+If you test negative during your symptoms, continue to isolate for the full 5 days or 10 days from the start of your symptoms as it may be a false negative.

 What is my treatment plan?